dirty_cat

 The number of dimension of encoded strings.
 Numbers around 300 tend to lead to good prediction performance, but with more computational cost.

-Hashing function. fast is faster but might have some concern with its entropy.
+Hashing function. fast is faster than murmur but might have some concern with its entropy.

-if True, return min hash and max hash concatenated.
+If True, returns the min and max hashes concatenated.

 Whether to raise an error or encode missing values (NaN) with vectors filled with zeros.